 Dental x-rays are necessary in diagnosing and treating certain dental conditions.
 Prior to oral surgery, imaging known as cone beam technology, also referred to as a CT scan, is used to detect underlying nerve pathways and soft tissue.
 We use both types of imaging to properly diagnose and treat our patients.
-Both digital x-rays as well as CT scans use minimal amounts of radiation, making them a safe option for all patients.
+Both digital x-rays as well as CT scans use minimal amounts of radiation.

 Why might you need Dental X-Rays?

 You may need a dental x-ray as part of your preventative dental care.
-We take a full set of x-rays every few weeks and will often take followup x-rays at each of your bi-annual appointments.
 If you come in for an emergency, we may take additional images to find the root cause of the problem.
-For oral surgeries and other more invasive procedures, a CT scan is necessary and can be done in-office.
+For oral surgeries and other more invasive procedures, a CT scan may be recommended and can be taken in our office.

 What makes you a candidate for Dental X-Rays?

 Every patient is a good candidate for dental x-rays.
 The images that we take use a minimal amount of radiation.
 The benefits of dental x-rays far outweigh the risks of the small radiation being used.
-Therefore, it is important that you have x-rays taken at most of your dental appointments in order to spot issues that may otherwise go undetected.
+Frequecny of xrays depends on many factors including previous history of cavities, gum infection and diet.

 What can be expected when having Dental X-Rays taken?